What Net of Tax Means and How It Affects Business Taxes

 Net of Tax is a business term that takes into account the estimated tax on a business or investment transaction.
 At its simplest, the net of tax is calculated by considering the gross income from a transaction and subtracting the tax paid on that income.
 Net of tax is also sometimes referred to as "after-tax" and other times as "purchasing power," since the tax reduces the amount you are able to use for spending.

 Any business or investment transaction that involves income should be considered as net of tax.
 The net of tax calculation is different depending on the type of income:

-- Ordinary or earned income is income from your business activities, like sales of products and services.
+- Ordinary or earned income for a business is income from your business activities, like sales of products and services.

-- Capital gains income is income from the sale of business assets (everything from vehicles and equipment to the entire business) or investments, meaning that the asset is sold for more than the price paid for it.
+- Capital gains income is the profit from the sale of business assets (everything from vehicles and equipment to the entire business) or investments, meaning that the asset is sold for more than the price paid for it.